Book Cover Photo Taken

 Portland State University

-Doug Weiskopf's memoir is a powerful reflection on the themes of nonviolent resistance, youth activism, and the challenges of protesting against the political and cultural status quo.
-With authenticity and thoughtfulness, he explores the moral dilemmas faced by those who opposed the war, and how they navigated the often contradictory pressures of their time.
-At the core of his story is a dedication to peaceful activism a conviction that choosing nonviolence, even in the face of great adversity, is both a principled and revolutionary stance.
+Doug Weiskopf's memoir is a powerful reflection on the themes of nonviolent resistance, youth activism, and the challenges of protesting against the political and cultural status quo, particularly during the tumultuous antiwar movement.
+With authenticity and thoughtfulness, he explores the moral dilemmas faced by those who opposed the war and how they navigated the often contradictory pressures of their time.
+At the core of his story is a dedication to peaceful activism—a conviction that choosing nonviolence, even in the face of great adversity, is both a principled and revolutionary stance.
 Through his experiences, Weiskopf illustrates that nonviolent resistance is not about passivity, but about actively creating a better, more just world.

 In addition to his unwavering belief in nonviolence, Weiskopf's memoir emphasizes the importance of collective action and the impact of grassroots movements.
-It's a proof to the power of young people who, despite being ignored by the political establishment, came together to challenge the status quo.
+It serves as proof of the power of young people who, despite being ignored by the political establishment, came together to challenge the status quo during the antiwar efforts.
 Drawing on his years of involvement in the antiwar movement, Weiskopf delves into the personal and political intersections of activism, showing how these experiences shaped his view of justice, freedom, and human rights.

 Review by retired Portland State University Professor, Dr. Dory Hylton